jerssonM/holafly-test/README.md

     ├───-─- providers      # provider components
     └───-─- services       # api services and axios instances └───-─- styles         # global css files and tailwind config

 ## Project setup

-Create a .env file and include the values that are indicated in the .env.example
+Create a .env file, set the correct node version and include the values that are indicated in the .env.example

 > Run project with yarn dev